LostInBrittany/warp10-quantumviz/README.md

 * `timestamps`: if the value of this parameter is `true`, the time will be shown as timestaps (in microseconds) instead of as UTC dates

-* `tickList`: this parameter allows to set a list of ticks to be used to generate tick marks on x-axis instead of using default tick marks
+* `tickList`: this parameter allows to generate custom-placed tick marks on x-axis instead of using default tick marks.
+  It can be:

+    * a list of ticks
+    * a map where keys are the ticks and the values are the label associated to the tick

 ## Example of use ##